miysterA/team_page/README.md

 # team_page
-An HTML/CSS landing page for team worker
+An HTML5/CSS3 landing page for team worker
+Use HTML5, CSS3 and BEM naming.